British Rail Class 172: London Overground

-The success of London Overground's operation of the Gospel Oak to Barking Line meant that the 2-car Class 172s eventually proved insufficient in terms of capacity.
+The success of London Overground's operation of the Gospel Oak to Barking Line meant that the two-car Class 172s eventually proved insufficient in terms of capacity.
 Initially, there were plans to replace them with 3- or 4-car DMUs.
 Later, the government announced plans to electrify the line, with the intention that TfL would procure a new fleet of 4-car EMUs (Class 710) for use on both this route and the inner-suburban routes from Liverpool Street, taken over by London Overground from 2015.

 Electrification was completed in February 2018 (later than the original target of June 2017) and as of June 2018 the Class 172 units were set to be replaced by Class 710 EMUs from November 2018, although this did not happen as planned.
 They were temporarily replaced by Class 378s redeployed from other parts of the London Overground network and moved to West Midlands Trains in March 2019.
 By May 2019, Class 710s started to be introduced into service.

 Chiltern Railways

 Chiltern Railways obtained four two-car trains in the same order as that of London Overground to supplement the Class 168 on its routes from London Marylebone, originally due to be delivered from late 2010.
 They did not have the tripcock safety system installed—unlike the rest of the Chiltern Railways fleet—as the design of the bogie being used (based on the B5005 found on Class 220 Voyager and Class 222 Meridian trains) meant there was no place for the brackets to be mounted.
 Thus, they were not able to operate on the Aylesbury via Amersham line whilst the current signalling system was in place unless running in multiple with other units on both the front and rear ends, which were fitted with a tripcock.

-In 2021, all of Chiltern Railways Class 172s were leased to West Midlands Trains for use with their existing Class 172 fleet pending the delivery of Class 196 "Civity" trains.
-It was later announced that the Class 172/1 fleet will not be returning to Chiltern once the Class 196s enter service with WMT.
+In 2021, all of Chiltern Railways Class 172s were leased to West Midlands Trains for use with their existing Class 172 fleet pending the delivery of Class 196 Civity trains.
+It was later announced that the Class 172/1 fleet will not be returning to Chiltern once the Class 196s entered service with WMT.